Learning Design & Technology

-James D. Lehman is a professor of learning design and technology, associate dean for faculty development in the College of Education, and the director of the Discovery Learning Research Center at Purdue.
-His scholarship and teaching focuses on technology integration in education particularly in the STEM disciplines, e-learning, project-based learning, and interactive multimedia.
-He has published more than 50 refereed journal articles and book chapters and is co-author of Educational technology for teaching and learning, an educational technology textbook now in its 4th edition.
-He has secured grant funding totaling approximately $20 million and is currently involved in two NSF-funded projects, PD4CS: Professional Development for Computer Science which focuses on online professional development of teachers of computer science and SLED: Science Learning through Engineering Design which focuses on integrating engineering design as a vehicle for teaching science in the elementary grades.
+James D. Lehman is a professor emeritus of learning design and technology.
+Prior to his retirement from full-time faculty work, he served in several leadership positions including associate dean for research and faculty development in the College of Education, head of the Department of Curriculum and Instruction, and the director of the Discovery Learning Research Center at Purdue.
+His scholarly interests focus on technology integration in education particularly in the STEM disciplines, e-learning, project-based learning, and computer science education.
+He has published more than 50 refereed journal articles and book chapters and is co-author of the textbook Educational Technology for Teaching and Learning.
+He has received about $20 million in grant funding, and he is currently involved in an NSF-funded project, SLED: Science Learning through Engineering Design, which focuses on integrating engineering design as a vehicle for teaching science in the elementary grades.
 Professor Lehman is a member of Purdue’s Teaching Academy and was inducted into its Book of Great Teachers.

 Ph.D. in Science Education, Purdue University, 1979